qa-Ashut0sh/Portfolio/README.md

 ## About me
 I am a QA Engineer with 4+ years of experience in functional and non-functional testing across domains like marine, healthcare, appointment scheduling, recruitment and EdTech.
 Through hard work and continuous learning, I’ve grown from a beginner to a skilled tester.
 I’ve handled large projects independently and also worked effectively as part of a team.
 My expertise is also showcased in over 100 published tech articles.
 I bring the versatility of a pro all-rounder like Hardik Pandya, who can bowl critical bugs toward developers and bat to defend applications.

+Don't judge me based on skills or talents alone—there have been times when I failed badly in many life incidents.
+But I am the type of person who can deliver optimal results even with limited resources.
+In short, I am a highly talented, well-mannered, average-looking, and bachelor QA tester who is ready to serve your organization if you pay me and my family well.

 ## Skills and Tools
 |   Skills    |   Tools   |                     What I Do?                     |
 | ------------- | ------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |